-If you have a few extra days, spend them in the Jungfrau Region.
+If you have a few extra days when you visit Switzerland, spend them in the Jungfrau Region.
 Consider visiting these spots in and around the area:

 The Swiss Open-Air Museum at Ballenberg celebrates Swiss heritage.
 Take a step back in time amid this pastoral setting and see what a traditional village would have looked and sounded like.
 Kids will enjoy the petting zoo and a glimpse of people in traditional dress at work in different capacities around the property.

 Chateau d’Oberhofen, located on the banks of the Thunersee near the town of Thun, is a classic example of a Swiss castle and dates back to 1200 A.D.
-Take a guided tour and enjoy some of the most beautiful gardens in the region.
+Book a travel guide and take a tour and enjoy some of the most beautiful gardens in the region.